-24. In regard to the ultimate nature of things, they are utterly inscrutable to the mind of man.
-25. That we know the outer world only as we
+24. In regard to the ultimate nature of things,

+they are utterly interrutable to the mind of man?
+25. That we know the onter world only as we are related to it, only as it is colored by the mind, only as it is affected by our consciousness.

-26. That all efforts to know "the thing itself" must prove fruitless, since we can know things only in relation to ourselves.
+26. That all efforts to know "the thing itself" must prove fruitless, since we can know things only in relation to ourselves. .
 27. That the order of phenomena, and not its ultimate nature of things, is the province for exploration and discovery.

-28. That our influence endures with the race; that all preceding generations exist in this generation, and that we who live to day will live in all future ages of the race; that every human being contributes, by his or her thought and action, to make the world of humanity better or worse. -Boston Investigator.
+28. That our influence endures with the race that all preceding generations exist in this gen-eration, and that we who live to day will live in all futthre ages of the race; that every human be-ing contributes, by his or her thought and action, to make the world of humanity better or worse. -Boston Investigator.

-A Big Book.
+· A'Big Book.

-The great Chinese encyclopædla, recently pur-chased for the British museum at a cost of \$7,500, is volumnious indeed.
+The great Chinese encyclopedia, recently pur-chased for the British museum at a cost of \$7,500, is volumnious indeed.
 There are 5,020 volumes all told.
-The Emperor Kang-he was a great admirer of ancient literature, and was deeply grieved to perceive that extensive corruptions were every. where creeping into the texts that were repro-duced.
-To put a stop to this he determined to gather together in one authoritative work the entire mass of Chinese literature from the earliest time until his own day, A learned commission was ap-pointed to collate and verify all Chinese works, and the Jesuit missionaries were simultaneously employed in casting a vast amount of copper type.
-The collection and examination occupied the commission for forty years, and before it was fully completed the wise old monarch died, leaving the execution of his great design to Yung Ching, his successor, who signalized his accession by dismissing the missionaries as a daugerous and trait. orous set.
-He seems to have taken up the great literary scheme with keen interest, and it was his hand which wrote the preface to the work when it was at length published.
-The commissioners proessed to have taken all works from about 1,100 B. C. to 1,700 A. D., and it is supposed that the whole Chinese literature of any importance between those dates is to be found embodied in these 5020 volumes.
-The subjects are classified under six headings, under which are arranged writings re-lating to the neaven, the earth, mathind, inanimate nature, philosophy and political econony.
+The Emperor Kang he was a great admirer of ancient literature, and was deeply grieved to perceive that extensive corruptions were every where creeping into the texts that were repro-duced.
+To put a stop to this he determined to gath. er together in one authoritative work the entire mass of Chinese literature from the earliest time mass of Chinese literature from the earliest time until his own day, A learned commission was ap-pointed to collate and verify all Chinese works, and the Jesuit missionaries were simultaneously employed in casting a vast amount of copper type.
+The collection and examination occupied the com-mission for forty years, and before it was fully completed the wise old monarch died, leaving the execution of his great design to Yung Ching, his successor, who signalized his accession by dis-missing the missionaries as a dangerous and trait-orous set.
+He seems to have taken up the great literary scheme with keen interest, and it was his literary scheme with keen interest, and it was his hand which wrote the preface to the work when it hand which wrote the preface to the work when it-was at length published.
+The commissioners pro-fessed to have taken all works from about 1,100 B. C. to 1,700 A. D., and it is supposed that the whole Chinese literature of any importance between those dates is to be found embodied in these 5020 volumes.
+The subjects are classified under six headings, under which are arranged writings re-lating to the fleaviers the earth, manning, laanl-mate nature, philosophy and political econony.

-Montour, Iows, Camp Meeting.
+Montour, Iowa, Camp Meeting.